smarthomeNG/plugins/pushover/README.md

 ---
 ## Usage:

-*Pass a 'deviceid' if no set globally or if you want to send to another device.*
-*Add 'apikey' if not set globally.*

 ### sh.po(title, message [, priority] [, retry] [, expire] [, sound] [, url] [, url_title] [, device] [, userKey] [, apiKey])
-Send a note to your device.
+Send a message to your device.

 #### Parameters
 * __title__: The title of the message